okbob/plpgsql_check/README.md

 when I tried to write enhanced checking for PostgreSQL upstream.
 It was not fully successful - integration into upstream requires some larger plpgsql refactoring - probably it will not be done in next two years (now is Dec 2013).
-But written code is fully functional and can be used in production.
+But written code is fully functional and can be used in production (and it is used in production).
 So, I created this extension to be available for all plpgsql developers.

 If you like it and if you would to join to development of this extension, register yourself to [postgresql extension hacking](https://groups.google.com/forum/#!forum/postgresql-extensions-hacking)